 Trinity College Dublin Announces New Fellows and Scholars

-Trinity College Dublin today celebrated the beginning of the annual Trinity Week with the announcement of two Honorary Fellows, 16 new Fellows and 103 new Scholars of the College, a record number for the College.
-The awardees included President of Ireland, Michael D. Higgins, who received an Honorary Fellowship from the College for his commitment to education throughout the course of his career.
-The ceremony is one of the oldest and most colourful at Trinity College Dublin, dating back to the foundation of the College in 1592, and marks the beginning of the annual Trinity Week, a long established celebration of College life.
+Trinity College Dublin today celebrated the beginning of the annual Trinity Week with the announcement of 99 new Scholars, 14 new Fellows and three Honorary Fellows.
+The ceremony is one of the oldest and most colourful at Trinity College and marks the beginning of the annual Trinity Week, a long established celebration of College life.

-Scholars are students who have demonstrated exceptional knowledge and understanding of their subjects and are elected annually in various subjects as the result of an examination held in the week before the start of Hilary term, the second term in the academic year.
+Scholars are students who have demonstrated exceptional knowledge and understanding of their subjects and are elected annually in various subjects as the result of an examination held in the week before the start of Hilary term.

 Research achievement or scholarship of a high order is the primary qualification for Fellowship, along with evidence of the candidate’s contribution to the academic life of the College and effective record of teaching.

-This year to celebrate Trinity Week, the Faculty of Engineering, Mathematics and Science has put together a week of exciting events including talks, lectures, presentations and an academic symposium around the theme, Science, Technology, Engineering and Mathematics (STEM) in Society.
-The week will cover themes such as earthquakes, geology, energy, mineral exploration and pyrite.
-Trinity Week will run from April 16th-20th and events are free and open to the public.
-A full programme of events can be found at http://www.tcd.ie/trinityweek/.
+This year to celebrate Trinity Week, the Faculty of Health Sciences has put together a week of exciting events including a series of talks and activities around the theme, The Science of Happiness.
+Trinity Week will run from April 7th-11th April, events are free and open to the public.